tedmoore/schelp2/docs/Classes/ArrayedCollection.md

 ```

 ### `wrapAt`
-Similar to [#-at](#-at), but guarantees that any value for index is valid by wrapping values outside the collection's bounds.
+Similar to [at](#at), but guarantees that any value for index is valid by wrapping values outside the collection's bounds.
 If the index exceeds `size - 1`, it wraps back around to `0`.
 Similarly, if the index is below `0` (negative), it wraps to access elements from the end of the collection. `this.wrapAt(index)` is equivalent to `this.at(index mod: size)`, ensuring the index is always within the valid range of the collection.
 The index can also be an array of indices to extract the specified elements.
 [SequenceableCollection#-@@](../Classes/SequenceableCollection.md#-@@) is its syntactic shortcut.
 ```supercollider
 a = [1, 2, 3]
 a.wrapAt(2) // same as at